PureNimble/ISEP-LAPR2/docs/sprintA/US03/01.requirements-engineering/Readme.md

 ### 1.2.
 Customer Specifications and Clarifications

-**From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost as well as the its classifying task category.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.

 **From the client clarifications:**

 > **Question:** When registering a new employee, all the required data (name, citizen's card number, etc...) have to be filled or exists not mandatory data?